beandeau>

 The IFIP PERFORMANCE 2025 conference welcomes submissions of research papers on algorithm design, mathematical analysis and modeling, simulation, and measurement techniques for computer systems and communication networks.

-Topics of interest include but are not limited to, the following.
+Topics of interest include, but are not limited to, the following.

 Performance-oriented methodologies include: